Retire by stateFigures verified May 31, 2026

 Does Connecticut tax Social Security and pensions?

-Connecticut technically still taxes Social Security, but many residents pay no state tax on it because of income-based exemptions.
+Connecticut still taxes Social Security on paper, but many residents pay no state tax on it thanks to income-based exemptions.
 Pension and annuity income is fully exempt for taxpayers below set federal adjusted gross income limits, such as 100,000 dollars for joint filers.

 Connecticut General Assembly, Office of Legislative Research